avojak/aws-p2-maven-plugin/README.md

 [Working with AWS Credentials](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) for details on all supported methods of providing credentials.

+## S3 Bucket Configuration

+In order to host a static p2 update site on an S3 bucket, you will need to ensure several bucket settings:

+1. In the bucket properties tab, "Static website hosting" must be enabled
+2. In the bucket permissions tab, "Public access" to list bucket contents must be enabled

+It is up to the consumer to configure the AWS account used for deployments, although we recommend creating an account whose sole responsibility is deploying to this bucket.
+Only the minimum required permissions should be granted to this user.

 ## Built With

 * [Maven](https://maven.apache.org/) - Dependency Management